Teaching

 I know, statistics can be scary.
 I promise that I will do my best to make it fun and meaningful!
 This will be a hands-on, project-based class where you will practice running your own analyses in the R programming language.
 Imagine being able to answer questions such as “Which group has significantly stronger satisfaction scores?” or “Does year in school, age, and residence hall predict academic success?”

-Spring 2026 Schedule: Tues/Thurs, 1:15pm-2:30pm
+Fall 2026 Schedule: Tues/Thurs, 2:45pm-4:00pm

 -